rempsyc/rempsyc/paper/paper.md

 {openxlsx2} ([Barbone & Garbuszus, 2023](#ref-openxlsx2package)).

-We also provide some quality of life-improvements, like freezing the first row and column so as to be able to easily see to which variables the correlations relate, regardless of how far or deep we are within the large correlation matrix.
+We also provide some quality of life-improvements, like freezing the first row and column so as to be able to easily see which variables correlates with which other variable, regardless of how far or deep those variables are located within the matrix.

 The colour represents the strength of the correlation, whereas the stars represent how significant the *p* value is.[3]
 The exact *p* values are